 I’m Thomas, and this is my story

 I grew up in the United States, where I earned my bachelor's and master's degrees in music, and started building my career as an opera singer.
-I sang leading roles at my universities, won some important competitions, and was a member of some wonderful young artist programs (the Merola Program, and the Wolf Trap Opera Studio).
+I sang leading roles at my universities, won some important competitions, and was a member of some wonderful young artist programs.
 I even sang a solo recital at Carnegie Hall.
+I felt like I was moving in all the right directions.

-In 2011, I moved to Germany to join the opera studio at the Hamburg State Opera, and after that built a freelance career that eventually led to two years as a soloist in the ensemble at Theater Magdeburg.
+In 2011, I moved to Germany to join the opera studio at the Hamburg State Opera, and after that built a freelance career that eventually led to a full-time contract as a soloist (a “fest position”) in the ensemble at the opera house in the city of Magdeburg.

 In 2016, three major things happened at once.
-First, my contract in Magdeburg ended; then, I moved to a brand new city (Berlin); then, my younger brother died.
+First, my contract in Magdeburg ended, and left me without a job; then, I moved to a brand new city (Berlin); then, my younger brother died.

-Grief has a way of stripping things down to what's essential.
-Suddenly I was living far from my family, in a country that still didn’t feel like it was mine and a city I barely knew, at a moment when my career and my private life were both massive question marks.
-I had been in Germany long enough to really feel the distance between me and the people I'd known my whole life, but hadn't yet found my solid community in my new country.
+Suddenly all I knew was that I was living far from my family, in a country that still didn’t feel like it was mine and in a city I barely knew, at a moment when my career and my private life were both massive question marks.
+I had been in Germany long enough to really feel the distance between me and all of my people “back home,” but hadn't yet found my solid community in my new home.
 And I could count on one hand the number of people I knew in Berlin.
 I felt genuinely lost.

 That’s when something shifted.